What is a Known Traveler Number and how to use it

 So what do you get with these trusted traveler programs?

-- For those who exclusively fly domestically, TSA PreCheck will afford you the opportunity to use the expedited security lanes when you’re traveling within the US.
+- For those who exclusively fly domestically, TSA PreCheck will allow you to use the expedited security lanes when you’re traveling within the U.S.

-- On the other hand, if you travel between the US and Canada regularly, you may want to consider NEXUS.
+- On the other hand, if you travel between the U.S. and Canada regularly, you may want to consider NEXUS.
 Like SENTRI, it also includes Global Entry and TSA PreCheck.
-Enrollment centers can also be difficult to find if you’re not located near the US/Canada border.
+Enrollment centers can also be challenging to find if you’re not located near the U.S./Canada border.

-Each of the 4 trusted traveler programs mentioned above have different fees:
+Each of the four trusted traveler programs mentioned above has different fees: